 That the dolt whom all regret was led astray,

 And had joined the wild right-wingers - he was worth a million pound,

 So all the banks had gathered to the fray.

 'Twas the night before Christmas, when all through the Lower House, not a creature was stirring, except for Tony Abbott, though he would describe his behaviour as "defending a conservative vision for Australia".

 Australia is facing a massive deficit in the 2016 election - no matter which party forms government, the next leader of the country will have knifed a sitting Prime Minister from their own party.
 For many people, this creates tremendous trust issues at the polling booth.
-Because of the presidential nature of our elections, those … Continue reading Have You Got What You Paid For?

 History is repeating itself in the upcoming election.
 The last double dissolution election was held in the 1980s and the last time the Liberal Party led us into a double-D election was also during the eighties.
 The 1980s kicked off with a Prime Minister named Malcolm, just like today.
 The leader of the Liberal Party … Continue reading It’s like the 1980s all over again